 7. You feel inexperienced

 At first, parents do everything for their kids.
-As the kids grow older, the parents ought to gradually stop doing things for their kids.
+As the kids grow older, parents should gradually stop doing things for their kids.
 When kids can take up responsibilities, their self-efficacy and self-esteem rise.
 They feel more independent.

 Toxic parents keep doing things for their kids right into adulthood.
 As a result, these spoon-fed adults feel they lack vital life experience.